shreekumar3d/voter-list/README.md

 voter-list
 ==========

 Scripts to process voter lists in PDF format.
+Voter lists with indic chars in them are not handled yet.
+Only english voter lists work as expected.
+And even then, YMMV.

 Usage
 -----